zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

     keyboard harness is set on tests that require keyboard interaction to reach verdict on whether a test has passed or failed, however, Twister lack this harness implementation at the momemnt.
-    The console harness tells Twister to parse a test's text output for a regex defined in the test's YAML file.

     Supported harnesses: